OLIPLICHE/portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
-"Portfolio" project
-> Portfolio Project is going to be an open project which began now to the end of training.
-In this Project
+#Personal Portfolio
+>My Portfolio Project is talking about my projects, and what I have done so far, the skills in which I have improved.

 ## Built With